Norse Mythology

 Stories of Personal Sacrifice for the Greater Good

 There are many tales where individuals made significant sacrifices for their people.
-For instance, Týr, the god of war, lost his hand to bind the terrifying wolf Fenrir.
-He didn’t think twice when it came to ensuring the safety of gods and men.
+Týr, the god of war, placed his hand in the mouth of the great wolf Fenrir as a pledge, knowing it would be bitten off.
+He sacrificed his sword hand — his most valuable asset as a warrior — because binding Fenrir was necessary for everyone’s safety.
 These stories show that courage and sacrifice often go hand-in-hand, emphasizing the Norse belief that some things are worth the cost.

 Community and Honor